MicrosoftDocs/win32/desktop-src/DxTechArts/games-for-windows-test-requirements-1-0-0006.md

 <li>Right-click the icon and test each application-defined play & support task.</li>
 <li>Click the icon and verify that the metadata (publisher, developer, genre, release date, version) at the bottom displays and is correct.</li>
 <li>Verify that the game icon displays Windows Experience Index (WEI) information in Games Explorer.</li>
 <li>Verify that game hyperlinks for metadata work correctly in Games Explorer.
-(If hyperlinks don't show up, then this is a possible sign that the exe isn't signed; see [section 2.3](#23-sign-files).)</li>
+(If hyperlinks don't show up, then this is a possible sign that the exe isn't signed; see <a href="#23-sign-files">section 2.3</a>.)</li>
 <li>Verify that the game displays accurate parental control rating in Games Explorer.
-(If it says unrated, then verify that this is an unrated game; otherwise, this is an indicator that the exe isn't signed; see [section 2.3](#23-sign-files).)</li>
+(If it says unrated, then verify that this is an unrated game; otherwise, this is an indicator that the exe isn't signed; see <a href="#23-sign-files">section 2.3</a>.)</li>
 <li>Verify that the game does not place launch shortcuts on user desktop.</li>
 <li>Click Start -> All Programs.</li>
 <li>Verify that the game does not place launch shortcuts in the Start Menu.</li>